Oral Thrush in Babies—Why Does It Happen?

 Thrush occasionally goes away by itself in a few weeks, but your healthcare provider may prescribe an antifungal treatment.

-Some moms believe that home remedies like rinsing nipples in a solution of vinegar and water or baking soda and water solution can help, as can cutting down on the amount of sugar, yeast, and dairy products in your diet.
+Some people believe that home remedies like rinsing nipples in a solution of vinegar and water or baking soda and water solution can help, as can cutting down on the amount of sugar, yeast, and dairy products in your diet.

 These measures aren’t medically proven to work, and should only be used alongside any medication that’s prescribed by your healthcare provider, and not as a substitute for it.
 Always check with your provider before using any home remedies or over-the-counter medicines.